“I embarked on the task of calculating [my firm’s] ratios with an enthusiasm I hadn’t previously known was possible prior to taking ACCT11059.

-As outlined (and discussions linked) in Step 8, I have been fortunate to engage in many conversations with fellow students that assisted me to have a much greater understanding of the topic.
+I have been fortunate to engage in many conversations with fellow students that assisted me to have a much greater understanding of the topic.
 In relation to the feedback I have received for these final stages, I have found it has assisted me in fine tuning my assessment to ensure I have met the necessary criteria.
 I found it constructive and used them as a checklist when conducting final reviews.
 I found the feedback I received was an excellent mix of constructive and reassurance.
 With the time and effort invested, it was genuinely appreciated.

-Just as a side note – I never fully understood the piecemeal way these assignments were required to be submitted until I considered that in other units we never get the opportunity to see what other students have submitted.
+Just as a side note – I never fully understood the step by step way these assignments were required to be submitted until I considered that in other units we never get the opportunity to see what other students have submitted.
 It has opened my eyes to my own style and approach to not only this unit but University as a whole.
 Without the necessary step of providing feedback to others, I would never have known.
 So thank you 😊”

 Adjusting to uni

-Quite a few people in our unit have been adjusting to studying at university this term; and many have been experiencing the benefits of active, real learning and finding their thinking and intellectual capacities being refreshed and developing:
+Quite a few people in our unit have been adjusting to studying at university this term; and many have been experiencing the benefits of active, real learning and finding their thinking and intellectual capacities being refreshed and developed:

 “This unit, while driving me crazy at times (damn you Chapter 4), has provided me with the most amazing feelings, understandings and gratitude.
 I feel proud of myself (and my peers) for pushing each other to strive for the best results possible and I feel a sense of calm over my everyday life even through the turmoil.